DPDK/dpdk/doc/guides/tools/testbbdev.rst

 .. code-block:: console

-  ./test-bbdev.py -e="--vdev=bbdev_null0"
+  ./test-bbdev.py -e="--vdev=baseband_null0"
   -v ./test_vectors/bbdev_null.data

 **Note:**

-bbdev_null device does not have to be defined explicitly as it is created by default.
+baseband_null device does not have to be defined explicitly as it is created by default.